How to Evaluate What is Working in Your Homeschool

 Have you found your groove?

-Have you found your homeschooling groove where things are for the most part sailing smoothly.
+Have you found your homeschooling groove?
+Things are generally sailing smoothly.
 If there are hiccups in your schedule, don’t be afraid to move things around.
-I found that when my son was taking judo, then that day was dedicated to running errands, and the library.
+I found that when my son was taking judo, that day was dedicated to running errands and going to the library.

-The only way that you’re going to find this out is by trial and error.
-That might sound daunting but it’s the absolute truth.
-What starts out as a good idea may not work with the flow of the days or the mentaility of everyone involved.
+The only way to find this out is through trial and error.
+That might sound daunting, but it’s the absolute truth.
+What starts out as a good idea may not work with the flow of the day or the mentality of everyone involved.
 Instead of looking at it as a negative, turn it into a positive and adjust accordingly.

 Understand That Change is good

-Things are not set in stone, you have the freedom to change things up as needed.
-You don’t have to school from Monday to Friday, 9am to 3pm.
-When my hubby worked weekends, we did school from Wednesday to Sunday and in the afternoons.
+Things are not set in stone; you have the freedom to change things up as needed.
+You don’t have to go to school from Monday to Friday, 9 a.m. to 3 p.m.
+When my hubby worked weekends, we went to school from Wednesday to Sunday and in the afternoons.
 That’s just what worked for us.
-You’re not doing school at home, but you are implementing learning into your regular routine.
-Make it fun and do what works for you.
+You’re not doing school at home but implementing learning into your regular routine.
+Make it fun, and do what works for you.

 This is really what homeschooling is all about.
 It’s your choice.
-You can keep it the traditional school hours or you can vary it up to be different.
-Some families just are not morning families so that means that they start at a point in time later on during the day.
-Other families get more motivated earlier and want schooling done and out of the day so they rise early and start.
+You can keep the traditional school hours or vary them to be different.
+Some families just are not morning families, so that means that they start at a point later on during the day.
+Other families get more motivated earlier and want schooling done and out of the day, so they rise early and start.

-It really comes down to what you’re wanting to do.
-Take the time to adjust to your homeschooling schedule that you set and then give it a month or so to look at again and find out if it’s working great for you.
-This is a simple way to try out something and then adjust it as needed.
+It really comes down to what you want to do.
+Take the time to adjust to the homeschooling schedule that you set, and then give it a month or so to review and find out if it’s working great for you.
+This is a simple way to try something out and then adjust it as needed.

 Follow along in my 31 Days to a Better Planned Homeschool series.